Types of Truck Accidents

 Flatbed Trucks

-These trucks have an open trailer, which is ideal for hauling heavy or oversized loads that may not fit inside a standard trailer.
+These trucks have an open trailer, sometimes called a lowboy, which is ideal for hauling heavy or oversized loads that may not fit inside a standard trailer.
 Cargo can include construction equipment, large containers, or lumber.

 Tanker Trucks